fadi-george/Piece-Fitting-Project/README.md

 # Piece Fitting Project (Babel and Node)
 Given some empty cube, determine best possible arrangement of pieces so they can fit into the cube.

-Project was created using Babeljs and Node.
+Small project I made for school.
 Project files utilize ES6 features.
 Can be transpiled Google's transpiler traceur.

 ### Input Format